Story by Fredrick Mugira | Photos by Renato Granieri

 Intelligence and Agency

 As the sun sets, care transitions to Gladys Kargbo, who sleeps in the same room with her every night.
-Because Ramba does not cope well with being alone, Gladys and Ramba sleep side by side on a mattress.
+Ramba does not cope well with being alone, so she and Gladys sleep side by side on a mattress.

 According to Kargbo, having someone close by gives Ramba a sense of “safety and reassurance.”
 She says it allows her to “rest calmly, knowing she is not alone.